 The Humor Times magazine is “The World’s Funniest News Source” – reviewing the news each month in hilarious fashion!
 Since 1991, this hard-hitting political satire monthly has featured the very best in comically irreverent takes on the news, politics and media celebrities.

 Peruse a free sample back issue on this page (see below to get the current issue).
 View it in "flip page" format, or download the PDF file to your computer or device.
 (Be patient, it’s a large file – full of high-resolution cartoons for your viewing pleasure!
 See viewing instructions below, or just click on the image.)

 Or order the current issue (digital or print) or a free print sample (you’ll get the upcoming issue – S&H charges apply).
 Or try a 3-Issue Free Trial Subscription!
 (Digital Free Trial available anywhere, while the Print Edition Free Trial is only available in the USA only.)

 Regular rates are: digital edition (like the sample issue below), just $8.95 a year (or less with auto-renew); hard-copy edition, mailed right to your door, only $24.95 a year (or less with auto-renew – includes access to the digital version as well).

 As always, please share the Humor Times with everyone you know who appreciates political humor!

-Note on format: The Humor Times magazine is printed on newsprint on a web press, and we format it as a quarter-fold, which means the front cover is half the size of the opened magazine (see diagram).
+Note on "Regular version" format: The Humor Times magazine is printed on newsprint on a web press, and we format it as a quarter-fold, which means the front cover is half the size of the opened magazine (see diagram).
 So, to create this web version, we place the back cover as a separate page at the end, creating a 21 page publication, and rotate the resulting front & rear pages to the proper vertical orientation.
 This is why they both appear as shorter pages than the rest of the publication.